ybizeul/hupload/README.md

 It is a web portal and an API for direct integration into your products.

-The overall concept is that share names are random tokens that can be generated by **hupload** and are publicly accessible so users don't have to log in to upload content.
+The overall concept is that share names are random tokens that can be generated by **Hupload** and are publicly accessible so users don't have to log in to upload content.

 Note that "Copy" buttons will not work over insecure connection (http without